-The Organization used quoted prices in principal active markets for identical assets as of the valuation date (Level 1) to value certain cash equivalents at June 30, 2023 and 2022.
+The Organization used quoted prices in principal active markets for identical assets as of the valuation date (Level 1) to value certain cash equivalents at June 30, 2024 and 2023.

-For the valuation of certain cash equivalents, U.S. government and sovereign securities, and fixed income commingled funds at June 30, 2023 and 2022, the Organization used significant other observable inputs, particularly dealer market prices for comparable investments as of the valuation date (Level 2).
+For the valuation of certain cash equivalents, U.S. government and sovereign securities, and fixed income commingled funds at June 30, 2024 and 2023, the Organization used significant other observable inputs, particularly dealer market prices for comparable investments as of the valuation date (Level 2).
 The Level 2 commingled funds have a readily determinable fair value.

-For the most part, the valuation of hedge funds, private equity and debt funds, private real estate and private real assets funds, at June 30, 2023 and 2022, are reported at estimated fair value utilizing the net asset values provided by fund managers as a practical expedient.
+For the most part, the valuation of hedge funds, private equity and debt funds, private real estate and private real assets funds, at June 30, 2024 and 2023, are reported at estimated fair value utilizing the net asset values provided by fund managers as a practical expedient.
 In a few instances, additional supplemental information provided by the fund manager has been utilized to evaluate fund values and level the investments.
 Reported fund values utilize significant unobservable inputs; the Organization reviews and evaluates the values provided by fund managers and general partners and agrees with the valuation methods and assumptions used in determining the reported fair values of the alternative investments.

-The Organization had no Level 3 reportable transactions for both fiscal years ended June 30, 2023 and 2022, respectively.
+The Organization had no Level 3 reportable transactions for both fiscal years ended June 30, 2024 and 2023, respectively.

-The following summarizes the nature and risk of those investments that are reported at estimated fair value utilizing net asset value as of June 30, 2023 (in thousands):
+The following summarizes the nature and risk of those investments that are reported at estimated fair value utilizing net asset value as of June 30, 2024 (in thousands):

-Fair value Unfunded commitments Redemption frequency Redemption notice period Hedge funds (a),(c) \$ 11 N/A Fully redeemed Hedge funds (a) 37,307 Quarterly to triennially 60-90 days Private equity and debt (b) 420,839 60,372 None Real estate and real assets (b) 6,427 2,720 None Total \$ 464,584 63,092
+Fair value Unfunded commitments Redemption frequency Redemption notice period Hedge funds (a),(c) \$ 2,594 None Fully redeemed Hedge funds (a) 43,438 - Quarterly to triennially 60-90 days Private equity and debt (b) 393,079 46,305 None None Real estate and real assets (b) - 6,053 2,229 None None Total \$ 445,164 48,534

 - (a) Hedge Fund Investments.
 Hedge fund strategies include equity long/short, relative value, event driven, arbitrage, macro, and opportunistic strategies.
 Underlying hedge fund holdings can consist of the full spectrum of global equity, fixed income, commodity, and currency instruments.
 Positions may be long and short; leverage may also be used.
 Some funds may invest inside pockets, which are a separate share class and are not available for redemption until the investment is liquidated by the manager. - (b) Non-Marketable Investment Strategies.
 Private equity and debt strategies include leveraged buyout, growth equity, venture capital, and distressed debt.
 Real estate and real assets strategies include natural resources, such as oil and gas or minerals and mining.
 Nonmarketable funds do not permit redemptions; capital is returned to investors at the discretion of the investment manager and in accordance with limited partnership terms.
 Interim distributions of interest and dividends can be made; however, capital and realized gains are generally distributed when underlying investments are liquidated.
 Funds are able to recall distributions.
-It is expected that the majority of the nonmarketable investments will be liquidated over the next 10 years. - (c) Represents expected redemptions related to audit holdbacks, where funds retain a portion of requested redemptions until the fund's annual audit is complete in order to accommodate potential final NAV adjustments.
+It is expected that the majority of the nonmarketable investments will be liquidated over the next 10 years.